DesignByOnyx/can-simple-window/README.md

 # can-simple-window
-A very simple, light-weight execution context which wraps around [can-simple-dom](https://github.com/canjs/can-simple-dom).
-This module allows for both jQuery and CanJS (and other scripts) to be loaded in a NodeJS environment by creating a faux browser window in which the scripts are executed.
-Other scripts can be loaded as well.
+A very simple, light-weight execution context (eg. browser window) which wraps around [can-simple-dom](https://github.com/canjs/can-simple-dom).
+This module allows for both jQuery, CanJS, ReactJS, and other scripts to be loaded in a NodeJS environment by creating a faux browser window in which the scripts are executed.
+A very basic implementation of the DOM API is provided by can-simple-dom.

 The API was designed to be a drop in replacement for very simple [jsdom](https://github.com/tmpvar/jsdom) implementations.
 Please note that this does not support the *entire* `jsdom` API and that `can-simple-dom` is a very limited implementation of the WHATWG DOM specification.
 If you are looking for an environment which more closely resembles a real browser, please use `jsdom` - it is a wonderful library.